Leadwerks/Documentation/texturemapping.md

 Leadwerks provides tools to easily adjust texture mapping on primitives.

+You can download the material used in this tutorial [here](https://www.leadwerks.com/community/files/file/3589-11-scifi-materials/) or with the [downloads manager](downloadsmanager.md).

 ## Texture Lock

 When the texture lock setting is disabled, texture mapping on primitives will stay aligned to the world when an object moves.